bcgov/issuer-kit/docs/GettingApp.md

 # Getting a Mobile Wallet

 Use these instructions to get a compatible mobile app on your phone that can receive, hold and prove your verifiable credentials.
-There are currently two options from [Trinsic](#trinsic-wallet) and [esatus](#esatus-wallet).
+There are currently three options: [Trinsic](#trinsic-wallet), [esatus](#esatus-wallet) and [Lissi](https://lissi.id/).

 ## Trinsic Wallet